 How to buy a US iPhone and import it to the UK

-The best option is to combine your purchase of the iPhone with a pre-planned visit to the US, and if you haven't got a holiday in the US coming up then to find a friend who has.
+The best option is to combine your purchase of the iPhone with a pre-planned visit to the US, or if you haven't got a holiday in the US coming up then to find a friend who has.
 Assuming you do things above board and pay your taxes, you could make a small saving.

 Another option is to use a shopping concierge website that specialises in buying products in the US where they are cheaper and shipping them to the UK.
 One such site is Big Apple Buddy.

-But while it is useful for sourcing products you cannot buy in the UK, knowing that you'll have to pay a little extra for the privilege, by the time you've paid the site's service charge and delivery fees you won't save any money on the iPhone.
+But while it is useful for sourcing products you can't buy in the UK, knowing that you'll have to pay a little extra for the privilege, by the time you've paid the site's service charge and delivery fees you won't save any money on the iPhone.

 Is it cheaper to fly out to the US to buy an iPhone?